 3. To submit a manuscript, at least one of the authors would have a Master’s degree.

-4. Manuscripts must have between 5,000 and 16,000 words in length, including bibliographical references, charts, tables and notes.
-Authors should use one-inch margins, 1.5 spacing throughout the document, font Times Roman typeface, size 12, and justified paragraphs.
+4. Manuscripts must be submitted in one-inch margins, 1.5 spacing throughout the document, font Times Roman typeface, size 12, and justified paragraphs.
 The manuscript must contain an abstract with no more than 150 words in length, written in the original language of the text and in a second language.
 The abstract must clearly state the article’s research questions or hypotheses, methods, conclusions and contributions to the academic literature in addition to 5 keywords, separated by semicolons.
 Manuscripts containing abstracts that do not meet these requirements will be rejected.
 Dados will be responsible for translating the text to other languages if necessary.

 5. Online submissions must attach two .rtf, .doc or .docx files: